Free vs. Paid Text Messaging in ECLIPSE

 - Disadvantage: Based on your volume and/or throughput, your email address may be flagged as SPAM.
-Message delivery may become spotty.
+Message delivery may become spotty or blocked entirely.
 And you may be unaware of this until a patient brings it to your attention.

 - Disadvantage: Highly likely to violate new A2P branding efforts by carriers & cause them to filter or deny your messages.

 - Disadvantage: You must assign a carrier to each patient cell# in ECLIPSE to ensure proper delivery.
 If a patient changes cellphone carriers (e.g. from AT&T to Verizon), messages will no longer be delivered & you will be unaware of the issue.

 Paid Text Messaging (SMS text messages)